htcondor/htmap/docs/source/api.rst

 If you want to access the error programmatically, you can grab it using :meth:`htmap.get_err`.

 The second kind of error doesn't provide as much information.
-The method :meth:`htmap.Map.holds` will give you a dictionary mapping components to their :class:`Hold`, if they have one.
+The method :meth:`htmap.Map.holds` will give you a dictionary mapping components to their :class:`htmap.ComponentHold`, if they have one.
 :meth:`htmap.Map.hold_report` will return a formatted table showing any holds in your map.
 The hold's ``reason`` attribute will tell you a lot about what HTCondor doesn't like about your component.

 .. autoclass:: htmap.ComponentError
    :members:

-.. autoclass:: htmap.Hold
+.. autoclass:: htmap.ComponentHold
+   :members:

 MapOptions
 ----------